durgeshparekh/meal_planning_app/README.md

 - Generate a grocery list based on your meal plan.
 - Mark items in your grocery list as purchased.
 - Reset your grocery list when needed.
+- Sign up, log in, and manage your profile.

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.